ptmetcalf/streaklet/docs/features/fitbit.md

 This ensures your tasks auto-complete throughout the day as you reach goals.

+If the server was offline, the next sync will backfill up to the last 7 days to avoid excessive historical requests.

 ## Disconnecting Fitbit

 To disconnect your Fitbit account: